Educational Leadership (EDUL)

 Examines the current and critical issues in educational leadership.
 Class participants will have the opportunity to develop strategies to address critical issues found in the educational arena.

-EDUL 7273 Human Resource Mgmt: 3 semester hours.
+EDUL 7328 School Curriculum Leadership: 3 semester hours.

-EDUL 7303 Educational Budgeting and Resource Allocation: 3 semester hours.
+EDUL 7330 Public School Finance and Resource Allocation: 3 semester hours.

 Explores all facets of the budgeting and resource allocation process.
 The administrative functions of planning, organizing, staffing, and evaluating will be stressed as it related to local, state, and federal fiscal requirements.